shaunorpen/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Server and Router.

 - [ ] Describe Middleware?

+Functions that conditionally interact with the request and response, for example validating that they contain the right elements.

 - [ ] Describe a Resource?

+It's an endpoint which the client can call to obtain data from an API.

 - [ ] What can the API return to help clients know if a request was successful?

+Status codes.

 - [ ] How can we partition our application into sub-applications?

+Using Routers and appropriate Middleware.

 ## Project Setup